ThemeBoy/SportsPress/readme.txt

 == Screenshots ==

 1. SportsPress style settings, configuration, and responsive layout example.
-2. League Table in Twenty Fourteen theme with default color scheme.
+2. Equation builder admin page.
-3. Events List in Twenty Fourteen theme with default color scheme.
+3. League table in Twenty Fourteen theme.
-4. Events Calendar in Twenty Fourteen theme with default color scheme.
+4. League table admin page.
-5. Player List in Twenty Fourteen theme with default color scheme.
+5. Events list in Twenty Fourteen theme.
-6. Player Gallery in Twenty Fourteen theme with default color scheme.
+6. Events admin page.

 == Frequently Asked Questions ==

 = Which sports does this plugin support? =

 The plugin will support most team sports with a scoring system.
 You can customize the table columns and player statistics by going to WordPress > Settings > SportsPress.
-It includes presets for many of the popular sports, and you can also add your own.
+We're currently adding presets for commonly requested sports, and you can also add your own.

 = Will SportsPress work with my theme? =